Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 [GenerateSerializationForTypeAttribute(typeof(BoxStatePayload))]
 public class CubeMove : Prediction<BoxInputPayload, BoxStatePayload>
 {
-    // As we are working with a Rigid body, we will need a reference of that component [SerializeField] Rigidbody _rigidbody;
+    // As we are working with a Rigid body, we will need a reference for that component [SerializeField] Rigidbody _rigidbody;
 }
 ```